lukesherwood/lukesherwood.github.io/_posts/2020-05-18-setting_up_a_basic_rails_app.markdown

 ---

-One of the best things about rails is how quickly and easy you can get an app up and working.
+One of the best things about rails is how quick and easy it is to get an app up and working.
 However, I still find it daunting after I have a basic scaffold app by using either 'rails g scaffold' or creating the controller, models, views and routing your self.
 I won't go into detail in this first part of app building as it will vary too much based on what kind of app you are creating, but rather, I will focus on installing the 3 best gems and having an app safe and functioning with some styling.

 FYI I am using VS Code with Ubuntu for Windows

 'rails new recipebook'

-While thats running get your github repo ready.  [github](https://github.com/new) Remember Rails creates readme and gitignore files so no need to add these again.
+While thats running get your github repo ready.  [new github repo](https://github.com/new) Remember Rails creates readme and gitignore files so no need to add these again.

 CD into newly created app folder